Identification through the seasons

 It is an incredibly fast growing and strong plant

-This bare earth is particularly a problem on watercourses where, during floods, or high tides, the river bank can be eroded away, taking fragments of the plant and its roots and shoots with it, resulting in a the risk of spreading of the Knotweed further downstream.
+The bare earth is a problem on watercourses.
+During floods or high tides, the riverbank erodes away, taking fragments of the plant with it.
+This risks the spread of Knotweed further downstream.

-Even though the plant appears to die back in winter the plant continues to grow underground
+Although the plant appears to die back in winter, it continues to grow underground

-Although it spreads much slower, the rhizome can extend in any direction, and will tend to follow the path of least resistance.
-This can cause problems to homeowners, and it can have a destructive effect on building foundations and drains.
+Despite a slower spread, the rhizome can extend in any direction and follows the path of least resistance.
+This may cause problems for homeowners and it can have a destructive effect on building foundations and drains.

 Knotweed can rejuvenate from very small pieces of plant material

-Japanese Knotweed has an incredibly sweet tasting nectar
+Japanese Knotweed has an incredibly sweet tasting nectar, which attracts bees

 Get in touch and we can help